daltonrooney/meeting-recorder/docs/AUTOMATION.md

 olive://x-callback-url/start?title=Meeting&x-success=shortcuts://success&x-error=shortcuts://error
 ```

-**Security Note:** The `outputFolder` and `filenameTemplate` parameters permanently modify your user settings.
-Subsequent manual recordings will use these automation-provided values until you manually change them in settings.
+**Session Overrides:** The `outputFolder` and `filenameTemplate` parameters are session-specific overrides that apply only to the current recording.
+Your user settings remain unchanged, and subsequent manual recordings will use your configured preferences.

 #### Stop Recording